spottmedia/ansible-ssh-login-notifications/README.md

 Can send separate notifications if an IP was or wasn't found in the slack.
 The use case is to have `#alert` and `#logging` channels setup independently for easier analysis.

-(please note some of the features are only available if you setup the bespoke slack app)
+please note some of the features are only available if you setup the bespoke slack app note too that the endpoint the Slack app uses (https://api.slack.com/methods/team.accessLogs) does __require premium account__ to return anything, so the slack app is a no go on freemium ones.

 The script uses *pam_exec.so* in the PAM *open session* event to detect the login.